Kushner family: Third generation

-Jared worked on father-in-law Donald Trump's 2016 presidential campaign.
-During the campaign, Jared wrote an op-ed defending Trump from accusations of anti-Semitism, invoking the story of his grandparents resisting the Nazis.
+Jared worked on his father-in-law Donald Trump's 2016 presidential campaign.
+During the campaign, he wrote an op-ed defending Trump from accusations of anti-Semitism, invoking the story of his grandparents resisting the Nazis.
 Marc responded on Facebook that his lesson from the story of his grandparents was to renounce hate.
 Another cousin, Jacob Schulder, also objected to the reference to his grandparents.
-After the election, Trump named Jared senior advisor to the president.
+After the election, Trump named Jared senior advisor to the president alongside his daughter Ivanka.
 In order to divest himself of assets, he sold Observer Media to a trust controlled by his family.